Research

 Our capabilities:

-- Deep expertise and capacity for bioinformatic analysis of microbial communities through genomic-based methods.
+- Deep expertise and capacity for bioinformatic analysis of microbial communities.

 Industry collaboration and support